 Automatic payment or bank transfer,

-Credit card, or
+Credit card

-Personal check, made payable to: BDLP Learning Center LLC

 Please request further payment information at the Office.

-Insufficient Funds Checks.
-We will charge a $35.00 handling fee for the processing of any check returned to the Center for insufficient funds.
+Insufficient Funds/declined payment.
+We will charge a $35.00 handling fee for the processing of any declined payment or check returned to the Center.

+Financial Assistance/Early Learning Scholarship

-Financial Assistance.
-Various child care assistance or subsidy programs are available to help qualified families pay for their child care arrangements.
-In order to determine if your family qualifies for any of these programs, please call the following numbers:
+Various childcare assistance or subsidy programs are available to help qualified families pay for their childcare arrangements.
+Please be mindful that if a family does not pay their copay and/or the additional fees that the county does not cover Brandie’s Little Bear Learning Center has the right to contact St. Louis County to report this and the assistance will be suspended until the balance is paid in full.
+To determine if your family qualifies for any of these programs, please call the following numbers:

-**list here
+Hibbing Office (218)-262-6000

+Virginia (218)-471-7137

+Brandie’s Little Bear Learning Center requires a paid 2-week written notice if you choose not to attend our facility.
+These written notices can be sent to brandislblc@gmail.com or BrandiesLBLC.Schedules@gmail.com .

+Because we are parent Aware rated, we qualify for the Early Learning Scholarship.
+If you are interested in applying for this scholarship, please inquire about an application at the front desk.

-II.
-Nap and Rest Policy
+II Nap and Rest Policy

-Naptime is a scheduled part of the daily schedule for toddlers and preschoolers and is required by DHS licensing guidelines for child care centers.
+Naptime is a scheduled part of the daily schedule for toddlers and preschoolers and is required by DHS licensing guidelines for childcare centers.

-All preschoolers and toddlers are required to lie on a cot to rest or sleep for at least thirty minutes.
+All preschoolers and toddlers are required to lie on a cot or crib to rest or sleep for at least thirty minutes.
 The environment is darkened, and restful music is played.
 Staff will not awake children before they are ready to wake up on their own.
 Infants are each provided with a crib and sleep according to their individual schedules.
+Naps and rest are provided in a quiet area that is physically separated from children engaged in an activity that may disrupt napping or resting.

 All children must rest for at least 30 minutes.
-A child who has napped or rested 30 minutes will NOT be required to remain on the cot.
+A child who has napped or rested 30 minutes will NOT be required to remain on the cot or crib.
 Quiet activities are set up at tables until other children get up.

-Placement of equipment: In the infant and toddler rooms the cots are spread out throughout the room while keeping clear aisles for safety.
-Unimpeded access for both adults and children is maintained on at least one side of the cot.
+Placement of equipment: In the infant and toddler rooms the cots/cribs are spread out throughout the room while keeping clear aisles for safety.
+Unimpeded access for both adults and children are maintained on at least one side of the cot.
 Cribs are arranged within the sleeping room to also maintain clear aisles for safety and access to all infants.
+Cribs are accessible at all times from at least one side.

 All cots are placed directly on the floor and must not be stacked when in use.

-Separate bedding for each child is provided for each child in care.
-Bedding is washed weekly and when soiled or wet.
-Blankets must be washed or dry cleaned weekly and when soiled or wet.
+Separate bedding for each child is provided for each child in care by the Center.
+Bedding is washed weekly and when soiled or wet by the Center.
+Blankets are provided by parents and kept at the Center.
+Blankets must be washed by the Center weekly and when soiled or wet.

-The toddler and preschool room has individual cots which are disinfected after each use.
+The toddler and preschool room have individual cots which are disinfected after each use.

 Staff sit or lie next to children, rub their backs and comfort them to help them fall asleep.
 When children are up, staff attend to cots as directed by their lead teacher.